vzarytovskii/haskell-hie-devcontainer/README.md

-# DevContainer for Haskell (GHC 8.8.1, Cabal, HIE, LiquidHaskell)
+# DevContainer for Haskell (GHC 8.8.1, Stack, Cabal, HIE, LiquidHaskell, Phoityne)

 ## What is this

-This is a [DevContainer](https://code.visualstudio.com/docs/remote/containers) environment for Visual Studio Code, allowing automatically installing the Haskell compiler (GHC), HIE (Haskell IDE Engine), Cabal, LiquidHaskell and the necessary Visual Studio Code extensions to set up a Haskell development environment with zero additional effort.
+This is a DevContainer <sup>[[1](https://code.visualstudio.com/docs/remote/containers)][[2](https://code.visualstudio.com/docs/remote/containers-advanced)]</sup> environment for Visual Studio Code, allowing automatically installing the Haskell compiler (GHC), Stack, Cabal, HIE (Haskell IDE Engine), LiquidHaskell and the necessary Visual Studio Code extensions to set up a Haskell development environment with zero additional effort.

+**Note**: For debugging support, please refer to [Haskell GHCi Debugger Adapter Phoityne](https://marketplace.visualstudio.com/items?itemName=phoityne.phoityne-vscode) extension documentation.

 ## How to use this